COVID-19 Attorney for Disability in Michigan

 The COVID-19 attorneys at Levine Benjamin Law Firm can help you show Social Security that your long-term effects of COVID deserve economic aid.

-We’ve helped 50,000 people in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan.
+We’ve helped 80,000 people in Toledo, Traverse City and across Michigan and Ohio.

 From applying to appealing, we help you every step of the way.